Revisiting Skeleton-based Action Recognition: Framework

 \subsection{From 2D Poses to 3D Heatmap Volumes}

-After 2D poses are extracted from frames of a video, to input them into PoseC3D, we reformulate them into a 3D heatmap volume.
-To begin with, we represent a 2D pose as a heatmap of size $K \times H \times W$, where $K$ is the number of joints, $H$ and $W$ are respectively the height and width of the frame.
-We can directly use the heatmap produced by the TopDown pose estimator as the target heatmap, which should be zero-padded to match the size of the frame, since the corresponding bounding box is given.
-In cases we have only coordinates of skeleton joints, we can obtain a heatmap $\mathbf{H}$ by composing $K$ gaussian maps centered at every joint:
+After 2D poses are extracted from video frames, to feed into PoseConv3D, we reformulate them into a 3D heatmap volume.
+Formally, we represent a 2D pose as a heatmap of size $K \times H \times W$, where $K$ is the number of joints, $H$ and $W$ are the height and width of the frame.
+We can directly use the heatmap produced by the Top-Down pose estimator as the target heatmap, which should be zero-padded to match the original frame given the corresponding bounding box.
+In case we have only coordinate-triplets $(x_k, y_k, c_k)$ of skeleton joints, we can obtain a joint heatmap $\mJ$ by composing $K$ gaussian maps centered at every joint:

-where $\sigma$ controls the variance of gaussian maps, and $(x_k,y_k)$ and $c_k$ are respectively the location and confidence score of $k$-th joint.
-We can also create a heatmap for limbs by stacking gaussian maps computed as:
+$\sigma$ controls the variance of gaussian maps, and $(x_k,y_k)$ and $c_k$ are respectively the location and confidence score of the $k$-th joint.
+We can also create a limb heatmap $\mL$:

-where $v_{ij}$ is the value of a point on the gaussian map of the limb connecting $i$-th and $j$-th joints, and $d$ is the minimal distance of that point to the limb connecting $i$-th and $j$-th joints.
-It's worth noting that although the above process assumes a single person in every frame, it can be easily extended to cases containing multiple persons, where we directly accumulate the $k$-th gaussian maps of all persons without enlarging the heatmap.
-Finally, a 3D heatmap volume is obtained by stacking all heatmaps along the temporal dimension, which thus has the size of $K\times T \times H \times W$.
+The $k_{th}$ limb is between two joints $a_k$ and $b_k$.
+The function $\gD$ calculates the distance from the point $(i, j)$ to the segment $[(x_{a_k}, y_{a_k}), (x_{b_k}, y_{b_k})]$.
+It is worth noting that although the above process assumes a single person in every frame, we can easily extend it to the multi-person case, where we directly accumulate the $k$-th gaussian maps of all persons without enlarging the heatmap.
+Finally, a 3D heatmap volume is obtained by stacking all heatmaps ($\mJ$ or $\mL$) along the temporal dimension, which thus has the size of $K\times T \times H \times W$.